Time to Read: 10 minutes

 - Ongoing support and maintenance (including battery supply), which may incur an annual fee.

-Individuals under the OHS program also have the option to ‘top-up’ (pay out of their own pocket) in order to receive devices with additional features that are not fully-subsidised under the program.
+Individuals under the HSP program also have the option to ‘top-up’ (pay out of their own pocket) in order to receive devices with additional features that are not fully-subsidised under the program.

 Self-funded retirees and working individuals usually do not qualify.